dagflow-team/dayabay-analysis/fits/README.md

   - `full.covmat.chi2p_iterative`: Pearson's chi-squared function with covariance matrix.
 Statistical errors are frozen.
 Could be used in iterative fit procedure;
   - `full.covmat.chi2cnp`: combined Neyman-Pearson's chi-squared as sum of Neyman's chi-squared with covariance matrix and Pearson's chi-squared with covariance matrix;
   - `full.covmat.chi2cnp_alt`: combined Neyman-Pearson's chi-squared from [the paper](https://arxiv.org/pdf/1903.07185) (formula 18);
-- `--free-spectrum-shape`: add parameters of anineutrino spectrum shape variation as free parameters.
-Otherwise, the scale parameter on IBD part of observation will be used ($N^{\rm global}$ - global normalization);
 - `--use-hubber-mueller-spectral-uncertainties`: add parameters of Huber-Mueller uncertainties for each isotope. **Warning**: it contains 900+ parameters, so fit procedure will take a long time;
 - `--output`: option to save fit result.
 Supports: `json`, `yaml`, `pickle`.